Forum Topics Started

-“Does Africa need Europe?” is one of the priorities part of the “Building the Progressive Future Together” statement, that will be debated during our event in Brussels on October 18-19.
+“Does Africa need Europe?” is one of the priorities part of the “Building the Progressive Future Together” statement, debated during our event in Brussels on October 18-19.
+But the debate goes on.
 We’re counting on your input, so each of you can play a part in shaping our common future.
-It’s easy – just sign in, click on the link and add your thoughts.
-We will select the best comment for each workshop and fly the person who sent it to Brussels, as our Together Ambassador, to debate live with our MEPs, European Commissioners, academics and intellectuals.
-Deadline: October 9.
+It’s easy – just sign in add your thoughts to this topic.

 1. The EU as a united and influential voice.
 At a time when the European project is being questioned and new challenges abound, from the violations of the European security order to terrorism and violence plaguing North Africa and the Middle East, as well as Europe itself, the EU has to become an ever more united and influential actor on the world stage to keep its citizens safe, preserve its interests and uphold its values;